locustio/locust/docs/writing-a-locustfile.rst

         self.client.get("/blog?id=%i" % i)
     self.client.request_name=None

-If You want to chain multiple groupings with minimal boilerplate, you can use the ``client.rename_request()`` context manager.
+If you want to chain multiple groupings with minimal boilerplate, you can use the ``client.rename_request()`` context manager.

 .. code-block:: python